Interview (research): Technique

 Be respectful of boundaries: Seidman explains this tactic as "Explore, don't probe," It is essential that while the participant is being interviewed they are being encouraged to explore their experiences in a manner that is sensitive and respectful.
 They should not be "probed" in such a way that makes them feel uncomfortable or like a specimen in a lab.
 If too much time is spent dwelling on minute details or if too many follow-up questions are asked, it is possible that the participant will become defensive or unwilling to share.
 Thus, it is the interviewer's job to strike a balance between ambiguity and specificity in their question asking.

 Be wary of leading questions: Leading questions are questions which suggest or imply an answer.
 While they are often asked innocently they run the risk of altering the validity of the responses obtained as they discourage participants from using their own language to express their sentiments.
 Thus it is preferable that interviewers ask open-ended questions instead.
 For example, instead of asking "Did the experience make you feel sad?" - which is leading in nature - it would be better to ask "How did the experience make you feel" - as this suggests no expectation.

-Don't interrupt: Participants should feel comfortable and respected throughout the entire interview—thus interviewers should avoid interrupting participants whenever possible.
+Do not interrupt: Participants should feel comfortable and respected throughout the entire interview—thus interviewers should avoid interrupting participants whenever possible.
 While participants may digress in their responses and while the interviewer may lose interest in what they are saying at one point or another it is critical that they be tactful in their efforts to keep the participant on track and to return to the subject matter in question.

 Make the participant feel comfortable: Interviewing proposes an unusual dynamic in that it often requires the participant to divulge personal or emotional information in the presence of a complete stranger.
 Thus, many interviewers find it helpful to ask the participant to address them as if they were "someone else," such as a close friend or family member.
 This is often an effective method for tuning into the aforementioned "inner voice" of the participant and breaking down the more presentational barriers of the guarded "outer voice" which often prevails.